Simon Williams (actor)

 Simon Williams (born 16 June 1946) is a British actor known for playing James Bellamy in the period drama Upstairs, Downstairs.
-Frequently playing upper middle class or aristocratic upper class roles, he is also known for playing Charles Cartwright in the sitcom Don't Wait Up and Charles Merrick in medical drama Holby City.
+Frequently playing upper middle class or aristocratic upper class roles, he is also known for playing Charles Cartwright in the sitcom Don't Wait Up and Sir Charles Merrick in medical drama Holby City.
 Since 2014, he has played the character of Justin Elliott in the long-running BBC Radio 4 series The Archers.

 Early life and education

-Simon Williams was born in Windsor in 1946; his parents were actor Hugh Williams and actress and model Margaret Vyner.
-His sister Polly married his Don't Wait Up co-star and friend Nigel Havers.
+Simon Williams was born in Windsor in 1946.
+His parents were the actor Hugh Williams and the actress and model Margaret Vyner.
+His sister Polly, an actress, married his Don't Wait Up co-star and friend Nigel Havers.
+She died in 2004.
 His brother is the poet Hugo Williams.

 Williams was educated at Harrow School.
 He trained in repertory at Worthing, Birmingham and Bath, and later joined the Theatre Workshop.